stephbuon/hansard-speakers/README.md

 - cleaning ocr errors in the mr etc.
 - removing certain types of titles
-- generating permutations of speaker names
+- generating permutations of speaker names to include: enter
 - matching speakers (mention about corresponding ids)
 - using levenshtein distance to enter -- carefully and delibrerately applied to different subsections -- last names, office titles
 - using inference.
 For a full list of our rules and assumptions, see our wiki page, [Infering Hansard Speaker Names]()

-Thus we:

-generated permutations

-Note that we hit less than 30 % (get exact number) even after I added permutations.
-Talk about that progression.

 ### Comparing the Results of our Pipeline with Results from Existing Data Sets